 Commemorating the Legacy of Double Standards

-For instance, this year has marked the 40th anniversary of the UN General Assembly establishment of the Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), in 1975.1 That anniversary should have evoked a serious evaluation of the Committee’s mandate and performance, particularly in light of its unique mandate among UN bodies and mechanisms, addressing the Palestinian people as a whole,2 without qualification, exclusion, preference or fragmentation by geographical or other status criteria.3 CEIRPP’s mandate of reporting and suggestions to the General Assembly, Security Council and Secretary-General4 may have yet to realize its full potential, particularly in cooperation with civil society over the past 30 years.5
+That anniversary should have evoke a serious evaluation of the Committee’s mandate and performance, particularly in light of its unique mandate among UN bodies and mechanisms, addressing the Palestinian people as a whole, without qualification, exclusion, preference or fragmentation by geographical or other status criteria.
+CEIRPP’s reporting and suggestions to the General Assembly, Security Council and Secretary-General may have yet to realize its full potential, particularly in cooperation with civil society over the past 30years.

 The New Year 2016 poses new challenges, choices and opportunities in addressing the Question of Palestine in international law and diplomacy.
-The principal human rights commemoration in the coming 2016 calendar is the 50th anniversary of the two International Human Rights Covenants.8 Relevant to Palestine in 2016 also is the 25th anniversary of Israel’s ratification of those Covenants (1991).
-With the status of the State of Palestine—supplanting the Palestine mission’s formerly broad representational role as PLO—and the State’s unreserved ratification of the major human rights treaties also pose new legal dimensions, opportunities--and challenges--in addressing the Question of Palestine in the UN system.
+The principal human rights commemoration in the coming 2016 calendar is the fiftieth anniversary of the two International Human Rights Covenants.
+Relevant to Palestine in 2016 also is the 25th anniversary of Israel’s ratification of those Covenants (1991).
+With the status of the State of Palestine—supplanting the Palestine mission’s formerly broad representational role as PLO—and the State’s unreserved ratification of the major human rights treaties pose new legal dimensions and challenges in addressing the Question of Palestine.

 Besides the State Party’s periodic reviews under the Covenants, this quarter century of Israel’s performance under these treaties deserves a special review.
-Such a review would assess whether the international community, including treaty artners and the United Nations, has lived up to States and public institutions’ own mandates to uphold peremptory norms of international law, including human rights and other inalienable rights of the Palestinian people.
+Such a review would test whether the international community, including the United Nations, has lived up to States and public institutions’ own mandates to uphold peremptory norms of international law, including human rights and other inalienable rights of the Palestinian people.

 In the New Year, defenders of Palestinian rights, both looking forward and reflecting back, also commemorate cyclical anniversaries.
 In 2016, these include the 115th year since the founding of the Jewish National Fund (1901).
 Throughout this period, the JNF has maintained a cross-border operation of organized population transfer and colonization not only throughout historic Palestine, but also from bases in some 50 other sovereign States.